 The miracle of a sunset happens every evening.
-A seed miraculously knows to send its roots deeper into the earth and its stalk in the opposite direction.
+A seed miraculously knows to send its roots deeper into the earth and its stalk toward the sky.
 Many of us have experienced the miracle of a friend who knows just the right thing to say, or of strangers who travel to the place of a natural disaster to help rebuild.

 The Bible tells us that we live in the midst of a miracle.
 In Christ, God is reconciling the whole world to himself, and calls us to enter into this ministry of reconciliation (2 Corinthians 5:16-19).
 This means that we not only witness the miracle, but we get to participate in it too!

 The children’s answers about miracles are part of a yearlong United Methodist advertising campaign.
 “Our Beliefs.
-Their Words.” encourages viewers to consider how the church and the world might be different if we chose to follow more closely Jesus’ directive to be childlike (Matthew 18:1-5).
+Their Words” encourages us to consider how the church and the world might be different if we chose to follow more closely Jesus’ directive to be childlike (Matthew 18:1-5).

-“Children believe in miracles” appears on the screen at the end of the Easter ads.
+“Children believe in miracles” appears on the screen at the end of the video.
 “What would the world be like if we all did?”

-“We believe that together, through God’s love,” the ad concludes, “we can experience the miracle of Easter.”
+“We believe that together, through God’s love,” it concludes, “we can experience the miracle of Easter.”

 With trust like Hailee, we give thanks for the miracle.
 With faith like Lukas, we grow more aware of God’s surprises.
 Believing like Alisyn opens our eyes to the everyday extraordinaries happening around us.